 The SMS shall enable every operator to customize his/her desktop configuration.
 It shall be possible to modify the desktop appearance and to create up to eight desktops and to associate up to ten different display screens to each.
 It shall be possible to modify the size and position of all screens.
 It shall be possible to determine if these screens shall be floating anywhere on the desktop or fixed on the desktop.
-If the workstation is equipped with a dual output video card and two or more monitors, it shall be possible to distribute the screen to multiple monitors.
+If the EntraPass Workstation is equipped with a dual output video card and two or more monitors, it shall be possible to distribute the screen to multiple monitors.
 However, each screen shall be able to be viewed alone or together depending on operator needs.
 Once these parameters are saved, the configuration shall automatically take effect whenever the operator logs in.

 For all types of screens, it shall be possible to access the general properties of the screen by simply right clicking at the center of the screen.
 From there it shall allow for linkage between associated screens without having to exit the current screen or section.
 It shall be possible to right click events on the desktop for editing which shall bring the user directly to the card, door, or component window and back.